1

 hypersphere is a marvelous thing.
 It has no exterior to which we can point

-and say, ‘Hey, this outer region is not contained in your universe!’
+and say, "Hey, this outer region is not contained in your universe!"
 No

 exterior to which light can ever escape!
 Yes, there are equations that,

-almost like magic, prove that light never leaves the confines of the hypersphere universe, but instead, curves in its path to re-emerge from the
+almost like magic, prove that light never leaves the confines of the hypersphere

 in a universe of positively curved space if you could see far